thisisspenceredwards/tippy2/README.md

 ## Notes

 I am very new to swift and IOS, ran into lots of time consuming bumps that are a necessary part of learning a new language/set of tools.
 The settings page works(ish) -- has some bugs.
-Something I haven't been able to figure out is why when you go back to the main page from the settings the segments become unusable.
+Something I haven't been able to figure out is why when but as it stands this is my submission.

 ## License